markdlp/marksBlog/content/posts/MMAs/_index.md

 for the report that I'll eventually submit to my university and for based upon I'll be credited, it can be found [here](https://github.com/markdlp/ParametricStudy_MicrowaveAbsorberBasedOnMetamaterials).

+So at first I start by designing a basic layout in CST